 - Pass a background screening; must have no criminal record

-- Online Seminar Modules: must complete the required hours of training and learning about rules and skills in online class format
+- Online Seminar Modules: must complete the required hours of training and learn about rules and skills in an online class format

 - Pass the Open Book Playing Rules Exam with the specific score needed for each level of officiating

 Once all the steps are completed, the hockey referee certification, also known as an officiating card, will be granted to the ice official member.
 USA Hockey gives its members an officiating card and a sweater crest for passing the requirements.
 Once this is received, an official can work games.
 The officiating card and the sweater crest must always be present with the official when working any games.
 This represents that the official is certified and is able to work the game.

 There are specific skill levels that the officiating program has developed based on skill that determines the assignments of officials in USA Hockey.
 A similar system is also used in the Canadian Hockey League.
 New officials must start as registered Level 1 officials.
 These officials are able to officiate the lowest level of hockey games in the league.
 Officials are then able to move up to Level 2, Level 3, and Level 4 after 1 to 2 years of experience at each prior level consecutively.
 When advancing to a level, officials must pass all requirements and receive a minimum score on the exam needed for the next level.
 Once reaching Level 4, an official has gained all the experience necessary to be able to work all levels within USA Hockey.
 Level 4 officials are the most experienced and of the highest status in the league.